m-rivera/roman_add/README.md

 ## Compatibility

 This program is tested and compatible with Python 2.7, and Python 3.0-3.6.
 There are no external library requirements except for testing.
-Users intersted in this should refer to the ['For Developers' section](#for-developers).
+Users interested in this should refer to the ['For Developers' section](#for-developers).

 ## Installation